 Most patients do not develop further melanomas; however, some do and they may also develop other forms of skin cancer.
-The best way to detect skin cancer is to check all your skin every month (please see Patient Information

-Leaflet on early detection).
-Essentially, you are looking for changes in the size, shape or colour of any moles, a new mole, ora mole that looks different to the others.
+The best way to detect skin cancer is to check all your skin every month (please see Patient Information Leaflet on early detection).
+Essentially, you are looking for changes in the size, shape or colour of any moles, a new mole, or a mole that looks different to the others.
 There are patient information web-packages, which outline how to look after your moles (please see the web links at the end of this leaflet).

-Reduce the risk of further melanomas.
+Reduce the risk of further melanomas (See BAD leaflet on prevention).